- Making API Requests

 How does the HTTP API work?

-An HTTP request is sent either through a GET request or an XML POST request.
+An HTTP request is sent through an XML POST request.

 |XML||Use POST to send an XML to the API url.
 Our server receives the XML and executes the action encoded.
 The typical structure of the XML is|